lasik surgeons

 Acne Medication Concerns

 Isotretinoin, known as Accutane, is a topical medication commonly prescribed for acne.
 The active ingredients in Accutane for acne can cause dry eye.
-Accutane used for acne is a contraindication for conventional or custom wavefront Lasik, All-Laser Lasik, PRK, LASEK, and Epi-Lasik.
+Accutane used for acne is a contraindication for conventional or custom wavefront Lasik, Bladeless Lasik, PRK, LASEK, and Epi-Lasik.
 Accutane should not be used for an at least six months before surgery and six months after surgery.

-Accutane for acne may not be a contraindication for CK, P-IOL, or RLE, however be sure to let your doctor know if you are using any medication with isotretinoin.
+Accutane for acne may not be a contraindication for P-IOL, or RLE, however be sure to let your doctor know if you are using any medication with isotretinoin.

-If you are ready to choose a doctor to be evaluated for conventional or custom wavefront Lasik, All-Laser Lasik, PRK, LASEK, Epi-Lasik, NearVision CK, RLE, or any refractive surgery procedure, we highly recommend you consider a doctor who has been evaluated and certified by the USAEyes nonprofit organization.
-Locate a USAEyes Evaluated & Certified Lasik Laser Eye Surgeon.
+If you are ready to choose a doctor to be evaluated for conventional or custom wavefront Lasik, Bladeless Lasik, PRK, or any refractive surgery procedure, we recommend you consider a doctor who has been evaluated and certified by the USAEyes nonprofit organization.
+Locate a USAEyes Evaluated & Certified Lasik Doctor.

-Current Acne and Lasik Medical Journal News...
+Recent Acne and Lasik Medical Journal Articles...

 Related Articles

-"Consider and Choose With Confidence" TM
+"Consider and Choose With Confidence"TM

 A few of the communities where Lasik doctors are certified by USAEyes :